-Other days, it's praying a rosary or going to confession, and stopping for hot cocoa on the way home.
+Other days, it's praying a rosary or going to confession and stopping for hot cocoa on the way home.
 As you read on, you will find about 200 more crafts and ideas for your Advent celebration.
-I hope in some way, it is a blessing for your family.
+You have many years ahead to plan new things to do and no one year should be too jam-packed with activities.
+This makes for overstimulated children and stressed-out moms.
+Go easy and enjoy this time, it is truly precious.